The Holy Spirit is like the wind – invisible and hard to predict… You can’t schedule God in the same way you can’t schedule joy

 Guy Delcambre has a rare gift with words.
 His wife died suddenly in 2010, leaving him as single parent to their three children.
 He manages to squeeze out grace from grief and drops it onto the page.
 It is a privilege to have him share his story today: A long time ago in […]

 There were some words in stone, as if written by the finger of God: “You are nearer to God in a garden than any other place on earth”.
 It was on the first paving slab of the path in our garden.
-My parents hadn’t put it there, I guess it had been […]
+My parents hadn’t put it there, I guess it had been commissioned by a […]

 Ruthie Davies shines with a passion for Jesus in everything she writes.
 It is a passion that goes deep, that has been tested in the considerable fire of grief.
 She has a beautiful Welsh accent that can be heard in this moving interview.
 Here is her story: For me, suffering cued neither the beginning […]